 With a panoramic view of the White Mountains and Boundary Peak, the rolling landscape makes this location breathtaking.
 These beautiful visuals are one of the reasons this hot spring attracts visitors from all over.

 The overflow from the soaking pool goes on to the large pond downstream, which is full of goldfish and frequented by a variety of wildlife.
 As the water flows towards the pond, the temperature decreases enough to sustain wildlife, making this a great spot to get in some summer swimming.

-Additionally, it is not uncommon to see many different species of birds hanging out at the pond downstream.
-It’s perfect for any nature photography enthusiasts trying to capture a few pictures.
+Additionally, it’s not uncommon to see many different species of birds hanging out at the pond downstream.
+It’s perfect for any nature photography enthusiast trying to capture a few pictures.

 The tub at Fish Lake Valley Hot Well is large enough for 6 people to comfortably soak, while its depth of 4 ft allows for total body immersion.
 The tub is surrounded by a cinder block wall, giving visitors a sense of privacy while relaxing.

 The hot mineral water fills the tub from a pump hose and flows out at a toasty 105°F. Because of the overflow, the water is constantly being refreshed, keeping the temperature consistent, and the water clear and clean.

 This hot spring is clothing optional and does attract visitors in the summer, so be prepared to meet with locals and other travelers.

 The Fish Lake Valley hot spring is popular among RV campers, hikers, and photographers.
 While there are no designated numbered spots for RVs and tents, dispersed camping is permitted.
 Please use pre-existing campsites, look for a firring as evidence.